 The rear air helper springs (air bags) are an enhancement to the standard suspension system to provide adjustable load and ride conditions.
-This feature is not intended to increase the load capacity of the rear axle or vehicle.
+This feature does not increase the load capacity of the rear axle or vehicle.

 Adjustment

 Check and adjust the air bag pressure periodically to maintain optimal ride and handling characteristics according to cargo weight.